ashtonesawyer/netsec/final/final.md

 It has 7 packets in total, 6 of which are 3 fragmented packets, 2 of which are formed to trigger the rule.

 ## Running Tests
-I deleted suricata's `fast.log` before each of my tests to make it easy to see how many alerts were triggered for a particular run, and I used the `-S` flag with my rules file so that any other rules I might have in my config file would be skipped and only the rule I was testing would run.
+I deleted Suricata's `fast.log` before each of my tests to make it easy to see how many alerts were triggered for a particular run, and I used the `-S` flag with my rules file so that any other rules I might have in my config file would be skipped and only the rule I was testing would run.